 Turning the Page Premiere

-MediaLab students at Pacific Lutheran University will premiere their latest documentary virtually on May 13 at 6:00 p.m.
+MediaLab students at Pacific Lutheran University will premiered their 2021 documentary virtually on May 13.
 Turning the Page: The Story of Next Chapter explores how local nonprofit Next Chapter is tackling the issue of homelessness in greater Pierce County, Washington.
 Co-founders Monique Patterson and Kathryn Hedrick, as well as Next Chapter clients, share their stories of resilience, hard work and community in their journey to house single mothers and their families.

 The film project was directed and produced by students Emily Groseclose, Ben Leschensky, Brennan LaBrie, Seley Nemish, Hallie Harper and Raven Lirio.
 PLU Communication Department faculty member Dr. Kate Hoyt is the documentary advisor for the team and directs MediaLab.

 The team began interviews during February 2021 and collected additional footage and interviews during March.
 The film dives into Patterson’s experiences with homelessness, the founding of Next Chapter and features footage from the Morgan Motel that Next Chapter has purchased and renovated.

 Next Chapter provides pregnant women, single mothers and their children who are experiencing homelessness in Pierce County a safe and supportive place to live while they address their barriers to housing.
 The goal of Next Chapter is to provide the education, opportunities, and tools for these women to find permanent housing and become completely self-sufficient.
 Next Chapter is a private nonprofit, so please consider making a donation to Next Chapter here.

 Major: Communication (Strategic Comm/Film & Media Studies double emphasis), minor in Innovation Studies.